7 Great Concealed Carry Guns For Older Carrier

 Springfield XD-E

-The Springfield XD-E is actually designed with easier operation in mind for a concealed carry gun.
+The is actually designed with easier operation in mind for a concealed carry gun.
 Springfield advertises that the slide is 27 percent easier to operate than the rest of the XD line.
 It also has a number of features that add up to a versatile pistol that's well-suited to use as a carry gun for anyone, including those that have a bit of trouble with stiff slides and recoil.

 The XD-E is Springfield Armory's only double-action pistol, as it's a hammer-fired, polymer-frame single-stack compact DA pistol.
 It carries 8+1 of 9mm with a flush-fit magazine or 9+1 with the extended.
 Since the frame is polymer, it only weighs 25 ounces.
 That's a tad more than a striker gun of the same size (such as the XD-S) but it turns out to be a bonus; extra weight soaks up recoil.